plexguide/Sonarr-Hunter/README.md

 ## How to Run (Unraid Users)

 1. Install the plugin called `UserScripts`
-2. Copy and paste the following json -
+2. Copy and paste the following script file as new script - [sonarr-hunter.sh](sonarr-hunter.sh)
+3. Ensure to set it to  `Run in the background` if your array is already running and set the schedule to  `At Startup Array`

 <img width="1337" alt="image" src="https://github.com/user-attachments/assets/dbaf9864-1db9-42a5-bd0b-60b6310f9694" />

 ## How to Run (Non-Unraid Users)